Convergence of type-symmetric and cut-balanced consensus seeking systems (extended version): Main Convergence Result and Proof

 The second and the fourth terms cancel each other.
 We use the inequality $w_j\geq w_{k}$ for $j\leq k$ in the first term, and the inequality $w_i\leq w_{k+1}$ for $i\geq k+1$ in the third term, to obtain

-We now use the property $w_k\geq Kw_{k+1}$, and then the cut-balance assumption, to conclude that the right-hand side in the above inequality is nonnegative, which completes the proof of property (ii).
-We now let $w_i=K^{-i}$, for $i=1,\ldots,m$, and $w_i=0$ for $i>m$, to obtained the desired result. \end{proof}
+Using the property $w_k\geq Kw_{k+1}$, and the cut-balance assumption, we conclude that the right-hand side in the above inequality is nonnegative, which completes the proof of property (ii).
+We now let $w_i=K^{-i}$, for $i=1,\ldots,m$, and $w_i=0$ for $i>m$, to obtain the desired result. \end{proof}